TheFruitsS/React-Mortgage-App/README.md

-Let’s craft a solid `README.md` for your GitHub repo, Dimitar.
-It’ll reflect the current state of your mortgage calculator project—modular, educational, and user-friendly—with room to grow.
-Here's a clean, professional scaffold:

----

 🏡 Mortgage Calculator App

 A modular React-based mortgage calculator that helps users estimate monthly payments, compare mortgage types, and understand repayment strategies.
 Built with clarity, UX precision, and extensibility in mind.